pivotal/docs-tas-adapter/install.md

       --namespace tas-adapter-install
     ```

-1. Verify that the package install was successful:
+1. Verify that the package install was successful.

     ```bash
     tanzu package installed get tas-adapter \